 As you can see, there’s certainly no shortage of places to eat in London.
 The biggest issue is that you won’t have time to try them all.
 But don’t worry, we have visited a fair few now so we hope our guide on where to eat in London will make it a bit easier….

 London’s fast food restaurants are a popular choice with tourists looking to reduce the cost of having to eat out every day or simply because they want to grab a quick bite, so they have more time to explore the city.
 You will of course, find all the recognizable fast-food chains like McDonald´s and KFC, but you’ll be missing out if you only eat at these places.
 Over recent years, a wide range of healthier and more diverse fast-food places have sprung up all over the city so be sure to check these out instead.

 Chain restaurants are a great choice when looking for places to eat in London as most offer affordable lunch and dinner deals, making them popular with locals and tourists alike.
 You’ll find plenty of chain restaurants in all the touristy areas of London so you’ll never have to spend too long looking for somewhere to eat.

 Finally, we couldn’t leave out Nando´s, the well-known restaurant chain offering chicken, chicken and more chicken at various spice levels and a choice of sides.
 A great option when looking for cheap restaurants in London.

 Traditional London Pubs

 No trip to the city would be complete without visiting a traditional London pub and trying at least one typical British dish.
-Many people think that pubs are just for having a drink but on the menu, you’ll usually find tasty ‘pub grub’ consisting of a Sunday Roast, meat pies and bangers and mash (sausages and mashed potatoes).
+Many people think pubs are just for having a drink, but on the menu, you’ll usually find tasty ‘pub grub’ consisting of a Sunday Roast, meat pies and bangers and mash (sausages and mashed potatoes).

 Street Food Markets